 To this effect, Australia day and Anzac day are not just public holidays in our household but are days to celebrate the opportunity we got to become Australians, to attend the parades, celebrations and festivities all around us.
 To think of all the history that went behind making Australia what it is today, its Anglo Saxon heritage, its institutions, and the tolerant, secular and the civil society that gives us the opportunity to call ourselves proud Australians.

 On a lighter note, one thing that is a bit more difficult to change than Nationality is support of sporting teams.
-When we went with friends to the MCG for the India – Aus T20 match last year, though us, parents wore Indian team’s T Shirts and colours, my son sitting on my shoulders sported an Aussie T-shirt and colours.
-I can’t wait for him to grow up so we can have the Bradman Vs Tendulkar argument.
+When we went with friends to the MCG for the India – Aus T20 match last year, though us, parents wore Indian team’s T Shirts and colors, my son sitting on my shoulders sported an Aussie T-shirt and colours.
+I can’t wait for him to grow up so we can have the Who’s the greatest ?
+Bradman Vs Tendulkar argument.